middletemplelibrary/A-Gentlemans-Library/README.md

 <br><br>
 -Stow, <cite>The Annales of England</cite>, 227
 <param ve-image
-      label="Image from the title page of <cite>The Annales of England : faithfully collected out of the most autenticall authors, records , and other monuments of antiquitie, from the first inhabitation untill this present yeere</cite> 1592 / by John Stow" url="https://github.com/user-attachments/assets/0516a6ae-35b7-415e-b17c-71d4806824d3">
+      label="Image from the title page of 'The Annales of England : faithfully collected out of the most autenticall authors, records , and other monuments of antiquitie, from the first inhabitation untill this present yeere 1592' by John Stow" url="https://github.com/user-attachments/assets/0516a6ae-35b7-415e-b17c-71d4806824d3">

 ## 14. John Stow 1524/25 -1605
 John Stow was a historian and antiquarian.
-Along with The Chronicles of England, he also complied A Survey of London and A Summarie of Englyshe Chronicles.
-“Stow is an excellent example of the citizen historian, with no elitist pretensions,” according to Barrett Beer and Andrea Manchester in Writing and Rewriting Early Modern History.
+Along with <cite>The Chronicles of England</cite>, he also complied <cite>A Survey of London</cite> and <cite>A Summarie of Englyshe Chronicles</cite>.
+“Stow is an excellent example of the citizen historian, with no elitist pretensions,” according to Barrett Beer and Andrea Manchester in <cite>Writing and Rewriting Early Modern History</cite>.
 <br><br>
 Originally interested in poetry, Stow turned to writing chronicles to improve the format.
 He was from a humbler social status than his historical writing contemporaries, who were elite, educated historians.
-His background influenced his observations; The Annales focus on events impacting the average citizen, such as plagues and severe weather, less on politics.
+His background influenced his observations; <cite>The Annales</cite> focus on events impacting the average citizen, such as plagues and severe weather, less on politics.
 <br><br>
 Stow’s interest in rare books and collecting antiquities left him destitute at the end of his life.
-He says in the opening of The Annales of England (1592):
+He says in the opening of <cite>The Annales of England</cite>(1592):
 <br><br>
 “It is now more than thirtie yeeres (right reverende father) since I first addressed all my cares and cogitations to the studies of histories and search for antiquities: the greatest part of which time I have diligently imploied in collecting such matters of this kingdome, as I thought most woorthie to be recommended both to the present and succeeding age.”
 <br><br>